 Humanities 101 Co-Instructor Alex McCauley

 Dr. Alex McCauley works on ecology and political economy in nineteenth-century literature.
 Drownings, floods, swamps, sinking islands, liquefying crowds—that’s his material.
 Dr. McCauley tracks those interests back to the 2004 Indian Ocean tsunami, when he was living in Thailand and went to the coast with my high school to help out with relief efforts.
 That specific flood has led Dr. McCauley to global water issues: too much water, or not enough, everywhere we look.
 And, too often, that means a small number of people profiting from controlling that water.
 The humanistic question Dr. McCauley cares most about is how to read.
 That means thinking about the possibilities and limits of interpretive methods, whether interpreting a provincial Victorian novel or a contemporary report on dams filling up with silt.
 The hard work is avoiding algorithmic thinking.
 It’s very easy to see the same thing over and over wherever we look, and to repeat the same scripted arguments.
 (Like constantly complaining about a small number of people benefiting from controlling water.)
 The best solutions Dr. McCauley has found for that problem are attending to specifics, connecting those specifics to each other in new ways, and practicing self-criticism.
+Alex joins Humanities First as a Section Leader for Humanities 101 in Autumn Quarter, 2024.

 Professor Sarah Stroup smiling